|

 Trade paper: $19.00.
 ISBN: 9780913559994.

-unique, compelling format of a five-year diary.
+| JACK'S BEANS, by Tom Smith.
+Poetry presented in the unique, compelling format of a five-year diary.
 "This work builds

 upon itself eloquently, allowing the reader to explore, hand-in-hand